MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-databricks-hindex.md

 ## Create a notebook in Azure Databricks

-In this section, you create a notebook in Azure Databricks workspace.
+In this section, you create a new notebook in Azure Databricks workspace.

 1. In the [Azure portal](https://portal.azure.com), go to the Azure Databricks service that you created, and select **Launch Workspace**.